There are many bones and ligaments in your foot. A ligament is a strong flexible tissue that holds bones together.

 There may be some soreness and stiffness when you walk.
 This will go away once the muscles and ligaments in your foot begin to stretch and strengthen.

-Your doctor or physical therapist can give you exercises to help strengthen the muscles and ligaments in your foot.
+Your provider or physical therapist can give you exercises to help strengthen the muscles and ligaments in your foot.
 These exercises can also help prevent future injury.